Business strategy is, of course, all about achieving your goals. So we set one for ourselves!

 Marketing Strategy Essentials

-These days, companies need to implement a wide range of strategies to maintain competitiveness, such as:
+These days, companies need to implement a wide range of tactics to maintain competitiveness, such as:

 This can be tricky for many small businesses, as each of these is a highly specialised discipline.
 This means that companies without the resources for dedicated marketing professionals can struggle to implement the best strategies.